 Being aerobically in shape to run a 15 mile long run is important, especially when training for a half-marathon or longer.
 But if your legs are always sore, little injuries keep cropping up, or you have trouble recovering from (but not completing) your long runs, then you probably need more strength training in your program.

 The first resource to check out is my definitive guide to strength and core workouts.
-I also have a video demonstration of the exercises in my ITB Rehab Routine (which is also helpful as a general preventative routine).
-If you need more guidance in doing body weight exercises or an introduction to lifting, then check out Steve Kamb’s Rebel Fitness Guide, which includes video demonstrations of every exercise.
+I also have a video demonstration of the exercises in my ITB Rehab Routine (which is also helpful as a general preventative routine) and a medicine ball routine here.

 How often should you strength train?
 There’s going to be huge variability to this question based on your current mileage, goals, and injury profile.
 A general guideline is that the more you run, the more you need.
 Light strength work on most days out of the week is a good idea, with only 2-3 moderate/hard lifting days per week.
 Remember: strength training complements your running and should never detract from it.